mitcand/mapgen/README.md

 ## Overview

 This script analyzes 15 Hz camera metadata logs to create heatmaps showing:
-- **Dwell time**: How long the camera looked at each area (measured in hex bins)
+- **Camera frame center dwell time**: Where the camera was looking and for how long
+- **Aircraft position dwell time**: Where the aircraft was flying and for how long
 - **Crew interest**: Areas where the crew marked points of interest (highlighted with cyan borders)

-The hex bins are colored by dwell time category, allowing you to quickly see which areas received the most attention during a mission or time period.
+Each run generates **two maps**: one for camera frame centers and one for aircraft position, allowing you to compare where the aircraft flew versus where the camera was pointed.

 ### Key Features

+- **Dual heatmaps**: Generates both frame center and aircraft position maps per run
 - **Fast processing**: Uses H3 hexagonal indexing (~20 seconds for 35M points)
 - **Flexible queries**: Filter by mission ID(s) or date range
 - **Smart projections**: Auto-selects appropriate map projection based on data extent